 St. John's Walk

-Cabot House*.
-This row of three cottages was converted in the early 1960s into a single building which housed the home and dental surgery of Dr. P.S.
+In the early 1960s a row of three cottages was converted into a single building which housed the home and dental surgery of Dr. P.S.
 Arbon.
-The English Heritage description of this Grade II listed building dates it as mid-19th century, but the late architectural historian David Lloyd suggested it is at least a century older than this, making it early Georgian.
+The English Heritage description of this Grade II listed building dates it as mid-19th century, but an inspection of the building and a discussion with architectural historian David Lloyd suggests it is at least a century older than this, making it early Georgian.
 It was purchased as a student residence by Memorial University in 1995 and re-named Cabot House in 1997, the 50th anniversary of the founding of Harlow New Town and the 500th Anniversary of the discovery of Newfoundland by John Cabot.

-The small cottages of Black Lion Court were built in 1990 on land originally owned by Memorial University.
+These small cottages were built in 1990 on land originally owned by Memorial University.
 Unfortunately, because the University failed to live up to one of the conditions imposed on it by Harlow Council when the property was acquired, a portion of the site reverted to the town and these cottages were built on it.

-St. John's Church* was built in 1839, closed in 1979, and converted to the St. John's Arts and Recreation Centre.
-The lych gate and graveyard remain, the latter containing one of the few registered military graves in Harlow.
+Built in 1839, closed in 1979, and converted to the St. John's Arts and Recreation Centre.
+The lych gate remains, as does the graveyard which contains one of the few registered military graves in Harlow.
 Although this is one of only tens of thousands of such graves scattered the length and breadth of the Kingdom, its lonely presence in this neglected graveyard is particularly poignant.
 It holds the remains of Robert Gerald Lincoln of Park Hill, an electrical mechanic in the Royal Navy, killed on 8 January 1943 at the age of 19.
 The inscription reads:

 I, said the master